 - 7. Type in the value you want as the output from the Transducer Block in the Simulate_Value parameter. - 8.
 Click on the Write Changes button.
-If you try to send a simulated output without putting the jumper in the correct position (step 3), the software will not change anything (device did not accept this parameter value) and you will get an error response. - 9.
-Set the AI Block to AUTO mode. - 10.
-Proceed with troubleshooting remembering that the output of the AI Block has been set by the value typed in step 7. - 11.
-After completion of troubleshooting, set the AI Block to Out of Service (OOS). - 12.
-Set the SIMULATE ENABLE DISABLE to Disabled. - 13.
-Click Write Changes. - 14.
+If you try to send a simulated output without putting the jumper in the correct position (step #2), the software will not change anything (device did not accept this parameter value) and you will get an error response. - 9.
+Set the AI Block to AUTO mode - 10.
+Proceed with troubleshooting remembering that the output of the AI Block has been set by the value typed in step #7 - 11.
+After completion of troubleshooting, set the AI Block to Out of Service (OOS) - 12.
+Set the SIMULATE_ENABLE_DISABLE to Disabled - 13.
+Click on the Write Changes button. - 14.
 Place the AI Block in AUTO mode using the configurator software.
-Make sure the MODE_BLK • ACTUAL reads AUTO. - 15.
+Make sure the MODE_BLK ACTUAL reads AUTO. - 15.
 Reset the jumper moved in Step 3. - 16.
 Reassemble electronic module, indicator and housing cover.